paulmach/orb/README.md

 	db.Exec("INSERT INTO table (point_column) VALUES (ST_GeomFromWKB(?))", wkb.Value(p))

+Scanning directly from MySQL columns is supported.
+By default MySQL returns geometry data as WKB but prefixed with a 4 byte SRID.
+To support this, if the data is not valid WKB, the code will strip the first 4 bytes, the SRID, and try again.
+This works for most use cases.

 ## List of sub-package utilities

 * [`clip`](clip) - clipping geometry to a bounding box